 A few studies have found that gotu kola might improve strength, mood, and cognitive function in older people.
-Experts have looked at gotu kola as a treatment for other conditions like anxiety, liver disease, bladder disease, and hardening of the arteries.
+Experts have looked at gotu kola as a treatment for other conditions like liver disease, bladder disease, and hardening of the arteries.
 Some of the early research has been promising, but we don't have enough evidence yet.

 A few studies have found that gotu kola creams or ointments might prevent scarring and help with wound healing and psoriasis.
 These creams may help reduce stretch marks during pregnancy.
 Again, more research is needed to know for sure.

 Optimal doses of gotu kola have not been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to establish a standard dose.
 Ask your health care provider for advice before taking gotu kola.

 Can you get gotu kola naturally from foods?

 There are no sources of gotu kola besides the plant itself.
 Some people eat gotu kola leaves in salad or steep them to make tea.